This post may contain affiliate links. Please read our disclosure policy.

 Steak seasoning is great for transforming even “okay” steaks to the next level when I’m running low on time.
 But when there’s time for marinating, this easy steak marinade recipe does that tenfold while tenderizing tough cuts into perfectly juicy steaks.
 It tastes heavenly and produces consistently restaurant-quality results from home (without the hefty price tag!).

 This homemade marinade is cost-effective, easily customizable, contains fewer preservatives and additives than store-bought marinades, takes just a couple of minutes to throw together, and combines the three pillars for the best steak marinade: oil, acid, and flavor/seasoning.
-The combination tenderizes and infuses the meat with heaps of flavor for the juiciest, tender, mouth-watering steaks – whether pan-fried, grilled, or air fried.
+The combination tenderizes and infuses the meat with heaps of flavor for the juiciest, tender, mouth-watering steaks – whether pan-fried, grilled, or like this tender & juicy air fryer steak.

 Want to save this recipe?